 8.2 When to Design

-On the other hand, in projects where the cost of change is low, Agile is highly recommended and has its methods for dealing with documentation (epics, user stories, tasks), planning (sprints), and design (self-organizing teams).
+On the other hand, in projects where the cost of change is low or when the requirements are ambiguous, Agile is highly recommended and has its methods for dealing with documentation (epics, user stories, tasks), planning (sprints), and software design (self-organizing teams).

-In Systems Engineering, you typically create an objective function that represents the criteria that your stakeholders care about.
+In Systems Engineering, you typically create an objective function representing the criteria your stakeholders care about.

 The objective function is parameterized by the system design and operation parameters, and you would usually use Multi-Disciplinary Optimization (MDO) techniques to try and optimize that function.

 On the other hand, software engineering does not have the equivalent of an objective function.
-What you do have is a set of requirements, some of which are mandatory while others are nice-to-have.
-This differentiation arises between the two disciplines gives rise to two phenomena.
+You have a set of requirements, some of which are mandatory while others are nice-to-have.
+This differentiation arises between the two disciplines and gives rise to two phenomena.

 - The first phenomenon is that software and solution design are more of an art than hard science, but like art, they are nevertheless governed by rules of aesthetics.